arvidn/libtorrent/branches/libtorrent_utp/docs/utp.rst

 This is because in a peer-to-peer application, the other end is likely to also be connected via a modem, with the same send buffer restrictions as we assume for the sending side.
 The other end having its send queue full is not an indication of congestion on the path going the other way.
-It is not desirable to throttle the send rate because of the return path is congested.

-In order to measure one way delays for packets, we cannot rely on clocks being synchronized, especially not at the microsecond level that we're using.
+In order to measure one way delays for packets, we cannot rely on clocks being synchronized, especially not at the microsecond level.
 Instead, the actual time it takes for a packet to arrive at the destination is not measured, only the changes in the transit time is measured.

 Each packet that is sent includes a time stamp of the current time, in microseconds, of the sending machine.
 The receiving machine calculates the difference between its